membraneframework/membrane_tutorials/get_started_with_membrane/01_introduction.md

 ### Membrane packages

 To embrace modularity, Membrane is delivered to you in multiple packages, including plugins, formats, core and standalone libraries.
-The complete list of all the Membrane packages maintained by the Membrane team is available [here](https://github.com/membraneframework/membrane_core/Membrane-packages).
+The list of all Membrane packages is available [here](https://github.com/membraneframework/membrane_core/#All-packages).
+It contains all the packages maintained by the Membrane team and some third-party packages.

 **Plugins**